airgap-it/tezblock/README.md

     git clone https://github.com/airgap-it/tezblock

-Change the value of `conseilBaseUrl` in `src/environments/environment.ts` to point to the locally deployed instance of Conseil, http://localhost:1337.
-Also change the `conseilApiKey` value to the API key of your local Conseil instance.
+Edit the `src/environments/environment.ts` and `src/environments/environment.prod.ts` files and change:

+* `MAINNET_RPC_URL` to a URL to the JSON RPC interface of a Tezos node.
+* `MAINNET_CONSEIL_URL` to a URL of a running Conseil service.
+* `MAINNET_CONSEIL_API_KEY` to the API key for the Conseil service.
+* `MAINNET_TARGET_URL` this value can be set to the URL tezblock will be accessible from.
+This is only needed if switching between the different networks is need. otherwise it can be ignored.

+If support for multiple networks is needed, similarly edit the `BABYLONNET_` and `CARTHAGENET_` values, or ignore them otherwise.

 From the root of the tezblock folder, execute the following command to build tezblock: